dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_TensorFlowEstimator/README.md

 * Loading the tsv file
 * Image loading and transformation (resize and normalize pixel values, as required by the deep neural network)
 * Image *featurization* using the deep neural network
-* Image classification using SDCA
+* Image classification using LbfgsMaximumEntropy

 Define the schema of data in a class type and refer that type while loading data using TextLoader.
 Here the class type is ImageNetData.